PostgREST/postgrest-docs/api.rst

 Embedding Partitioned Tables
 ----------------------------

-Embedding can also be done on partitioned tables referencing other resources.
+Embedding can also be done between partitioned tables and other resources.

-For example, let's create the ``box_office`` partitioned table to get the gross daily revenue of a film:
+For example, let's create the ``box_office`` partitioned table that has the gross daily revenue of a film:

 .. code-block:: postgres